smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

                         type: CoffeeType.ESPRESSO,
-                        description: "A highly concentrated form of coffee, brewed under high pressure.\n" + "Syrupy, thick liquid in a small serving size.\n" + "Firm, full-bodies, and intensly aromatic."
+                        description: "A highly concentrated form of coffee, brewed under high pressure.\n" + "Syrupy, thick liquid in a small serving size.\n" + "Full bodied and intensly aromatic."
                     }
                 ]
             }
         }

-For our menu, we've added a distinct item for each of our coffee enumerations (``CoffeeType``), as well as a description.
+For our menu, we have added a distinct item for each of our coffee enumerations (``CoffeeType``), as well as a description.
 With our menu complete, let's implement order submission, ``CreateOrder``:

 .. code-block:: TypeScript